osama-shawir/Classifying-Art-by-Genre-and-Emotion-Evoked/README.md

 #### Configuration 1: Sequential Training
 ![alt text](<imgs/flow_chart (2).jpg>)
-- `Layer_4_genre_train.py`: Trains the fourth convolutional block of ResNet50 for genre classification.
+- `Layer_4_genre_train.py` from `src/model_train`: Trains the fourth convolutional block of ResNet50 for genre classification.
-- `Layer_5_emo_train_after_genre_4.py`: Trains the fifth convolutional block of ResNet50 for emotion classification after genre training on the fourth block.
+- `Layer_5_emo_train_after_genre_4.py` from `src/model_train`: Trains the fifth convolutional block of ResNet50 for emotion classification after genre training on the fourth block.
-- `Layer_5_train_emo.py`: Trains the fifth convolutional block of ResNet50 for emotion classification after genre training.
+- `Layer_5_train_emo.py` from `src/model_train`: Trains the fifth convolutional block of ResNet50 for emotion classification after genre training.

 #### Configuration 2: Simultaneous Training
 ![alt text](<imgs/flow_chart (1).jpg>)
-- `Layer_4_and_5_genre_train.py`: Trains both the fourth and fifth convolutional blocks of ResNet50 simultaneously for genre classification.
+- `Layer_4_and_5_genre_train.py` from `src/model_train`: Trains both the fourth and fifth convolutional blocks of ResNet50 simultaneously for genre classification.
-- `Layer_4_and_5_emo_train.py`: Trains both the fourth and fifth convolutional blocks of ResNet50 simultaneously for emotion classification.
+- `Layer_4_and_5_emo_train.py` from `src/model_train`: Trains both the fourth and fifth convolutional blocks of ResNet50 simultaneously for emotion classification.
-- `Layer_4_and_5_emo_after_genre_train.py`: Trains both the fourth and fifth convolutional blocks of ResNet50 for emotion classification after genre training.
+- `Layer_4_and_5_emo_after_genre_train.py` from `src/model_train`: Trains both the fourth and fifth convolutional blocks of ResNet50 for emotion classification after genre training.

 #### Additional Experiment for configuration exploration
-- `Layer4_emo_train.py`: Trains only the fourth convolutional block of ResNet50 for emotion classification.
+- `Layer4_emo_train.py` from `src/model_train`: Trains only the fourth convolutional block of ResNet50 for emotion classification.
-- `Layer5_after_4_emo_train.py`: Trains only the fifth convolutional block of ResNet50 for emotion classification after training the fourth block on emotion.
+- `Layer5_after_4_emo_train.py` from `src/model_train`: Trains only the fifth convolutional block of ResNet50 for emotion classification after training the fourth block on emotion.

 ### Model Visualization
 - `train_val_loss_vis.py` from `src/visualize`: Visualizes the training and validation loss during model training.